nicholas-mn/docker-compose/caddy/README.md

 `$ docker network create caddy`

-My reasoning for this, is so the network don't disappear if I decide to do a `docker compose down` for whatever reason.
+My reasoning for doing this, is so the network don't disappear if I decide to do a `docker compose down` for whatever reason.

 # Logging